 Bill Waller, a former state supreme court chief justice, and Lt.
 Gov. Tate Reeves agreed to ride alongs with Mississippi Today reporter Adam Ganucheau.

-The other candidate — state Rep. Robert Foster, R-Hernando — declined, however, because I am a woman.
+The other candidate — state Rep. Robert Foster, R-Hernando — declined my request to shadow his campaign, however, because I am a woman.

-In two phone calls this week, Colton Robison, Foster’s campaign director, said a male colleague would need to accompany this reporter on an upcoming 15-hour campaign trip because they believed the optics of the candidate with a woman, even a working reporter, could be used in a smear campaign to insinuate an extramarital affair.
+In two phone calls this week, Colton Robison, Foster’s campaign director, told this reporter that I would need a male colleague to accompany me on an upcoming 15-hour campaign trip, saying they believed the optics of the candidate with a woman, even a working reporter, could be used in a smear campaign to insinuate an extramarital affair.

 “The only reason you think that people will think I’m having a (improper) relationship with your candidate is because I am a woman,” this reporter said.